-Development Standard Lot Size (sf): Less than 13,000 Lot Size (sf): 13,000-19,999 Lot Size (sf): 20,000-39,999 Lot size (sf): 40,000+ Maximum Height - Accessory Structures 20 feet 20 feet 25 feet 25 feet Second Story Stepbacks on Side and Rear Yard Any portion of a Primary or Accessory structure above 14 feet in height shall be set back an additional 4 feet minimum from the Side Yard Setback lines.
-Balconies and rooftop decks are eligible to extend into the 4-foot Second Story Stepback area as long as there is compliance with the Window Alignment and Privacy Study requirements in Section 22.362.060.J.6.G.5 FIGURE 2 2.362.070-A: SECOND STORY STEPBACK B Y HEIGHT Stepback Standards by Height 4 ft.
+Development Standard Lot Size (sf): Less than 13,000 Lot Size (sf): 13,000-19,999 Lot Size (sf): 20,000-39,999 Lot size (sf): 40,000+ Accessory Structures Second Story Stepbacks on Side and Rear Yard Any portion of a Primary or Accessory structure above 14 feet in height shall be set back an additional 4 feet minimum from the Side Yard Setback lines. and Real Yard Balconies and rooftop decks are eligible to extend into the 4-foot Second Story Stepback area as long as there is compliance with the Window Alignment and Privacy Study requirements in Section 22.362.060.G.5.
+FIGURE 22.362.070-A: SECOND STORY STEPBACK BY HEIGHT Stepback Standards by Height 4 ft.
 14 ft.
-Property Line Distance Between Buildings on Same Lot See Chapter 22.110.050 - Distance Between Buildings.
-A minimum of 10 feet shall be required between all new habitable residential buildings constructed less than 15 feet in height established on the same lot.
-A minimum of 20 feet shall be required between all new habitable residential buildings constructed more than 15 feet in height established on the same lot.
-EXCEPTION: Existing buildings with less distance than listed above are not subject to this provision.
-SETBACKS & YARI D AREAS - PRIMARY F RESIDENTIAL STRUCT TURE Front Yard Setback (Minimum / Maximum) 30 feet / 35 feet 35 / 50 feet 40 / 60 feet 45 / 100 feet Minimum Front Yard Setback with Community Identified Architectural Style 20 feet 25 feet 25 feet 30 feet
+5 ft.
+Property Line Distance Between Buildings on Same Lot See Chapter 22.110.0 050 - Distance Between Buildings.
+SETBACKS & YARD AREAS - PRIMARY F RESIDENTIAL STRUCT URE Front Yard Setback 30 feet / 35 feet 35 / 50 feet 40 / 60 feet 45 / 100 feet (Minimum / Maximum) Interior Side Yard erage Lot Width, than 5 feet. l erage Lot Width, than 10 feet.
+(Minimum / Maximum) Interior Side Yard Setback Corner and Reverse Corner Side Yard Setback but no less but no less th is less than or equal than 10 feet. to 100 feet

-Development Standard Lot Size (sf): Less than 13,000 Lot Size (sf): 13,000-19,999 Lot Size (sf): 20,000-39,999 Lot size (sf): 40,000+ Incentive see Section 22.362.060.K) Interior Side Yard Setback 10% of the Average Lot Width, but no less than 5 feet.
-10% of the Average Lot Width, but no less than 10 feet.
-Corner and Reverse Corner Side Yard Setback 10 feet when the average lot width is less than or equal to 100 feet 15 feet when the average lot width is more than 100 feet Rear Yard Setback 25 feet 30 feet 35 feet 40 feet LANDSCAPINGLAN IDSCAPE AND PLANT ED AREAS Front Yard Setback LandscapingLands cape and Planted Area A minimum of 50% of the required front yard setback area shall be landscaped with trees, and plant material, natural groundcover, and/or drought-tolerant xeriscaping.
+Development Standard Lot Size (sf): Less than 13,000 Lot Size (sf): 13,000-19,999 Lot Size (sf): 20,000-39,999 Lot size (sf): 40,000+ Front Yard Setback Landscape and Planted Area A minimum of 50% of the required front yard setback area shall be landscaped with trees, plant material, natural groundcover, or drought-tolerant xeriscaping.
 Tree Planting When the requirements of Chapter 22.126 (Tree Planting Requirements) are applicable to a project, a third tree meeting the standards in that Chapter shall be required.
-SETBACKS - ACC SSORY STRUCTURES 3 Front Yard Setback 20 feet min. in addition to the principal residential building setback.
+SETBACKS - ACCES SSORY STRUCTURES 3 Front Yard Setback 20 feet min. in addition to the principal residential building setback.
 Side and Rear Yard Setbacks 5 feet, except for corner and reverse corner side yards where the setback is 10 feet.
-PERMITTED PROJE ECTIONS INTO SETBA CK AREAS Permitted Projections Into Notwithstanding Section on 22.110.090, the only projections permitted in nclude: Setback Areas Trellises are permitted to extend over the 2nd Floor Stepback area, but shall not extend into the side or rear setback on ground level.
-Bay windows on the first floor are permitted to encroach up to 2 feet into required yards, provided that they are not wider than 8 feet wide along the general direction of the wall of which it is a part; a, but shall not extend roach up to 2 feet into re long the general directio oach into a required yar anding that is at least 3- d setback area, but are feet by 3-feet in area; required to have an at- Planting boxes or masonry planters not exceeding 42 inches in height and 12 inches in depth.
+PERMITTED PROJEC CTIONS INTO SETBA CK AREAS Permitted Projections Into Setback Areas Trellises are perrextend into the s Bay windows on yards, provided the wall of which Fireplace structure provided that the of which it is a part of which res are permitted to end y are not wider than 8 fe e 2 nd Floor Stepback are round level. ted to encroach up to 2 nan 8 feet wide along the croach up to 2 feet into reet wide along the generd setback area, but are it 3-feet by 3-feet in area ea, but shall not feet into required e general direction of required yards, ral direction of the wal required to have an Parking Number of Bedrooms Required Enclosed Pa arking Spaces 1 to 4 2 3 -1 5 to 6 3 7 or more 4 Maximum Permitted Number of Driveway Curb Cuts per Lot 1 Driveway Curb Cut for lots (except corner lots) with less than 100 feet of lot frontage; and,